-how to eat your way around Bilbao's food heaven, in spain
+how to eat your way around Bilbao's gastro heaven, el Mercado de la Ribera food market, spain

 Bilbao is to lovers what melted chocolate is to fingers.
 The sight of my new lover feeding me mouth-watering Spanish crostinis, wearing his denim blue shirt and button-fly jeans, made my heart ping like a microwave.